Here is a list of tips our customers have found most useful when first getting started with Auth0 services:

 If you use our CDN for the Lock widget, make sure to pin to a specific version.

-Make sure external components called from rules, hooks, and custom DB connection scripts can handle the expected load.
+Make sure external components called from Actions, Rules, Hooks, and custom database connection scripts can handle the expected load.

 Adequately protect any client secret values.